masa16/phys-units/README.md

   This is a duck typing way.
 * *Unit*
-  is a instance of Phys::Unit class obtained by parsing a +expr+ string.
+  is a instance of Phys::Unit class obtained by parsing a *expr* string.

 See [Phys::Quantity Documentation](http://rubydoc.info/gems/phys-units/frames/Phys/Quantity)
 for more details.